 What’s more, foreign venture capitalists will be allowed to initiate and manage renminbi funds.
 Overseas investors will gain the opportunity to participate in one of China’s booming sectors – the design and manufacture of high-speed railways, subways, and intercity and urban rail systems.

 Trade Zones in China – Conclusion

 In order to avoid being left behind, local authorities made a proposal at China’s annual parliamentary session this year to be included in the next set of FTZs.
 They suggested creating an FTZ along the Yangtze River in central China’s Wuhan and another zone along the Silk Road in the Shaanxi province.

 The opening of 3 new free trade zones more than a year after the launch of the Pilot Zone in Shanghai is regarded as one of the boldest reform steps for decades.

 These decisions are designed to reform and open China to foreign traders.
 The authorities have already announced the establishment of a tribunal that will settle disputes related to the FTZ.
 It will also provide professional judgment in cases that require detailed legal knowledge, such as financial disputes and infringements on intellectual property rights.

 The opening of the new free trade zone is an opportunity to establish new commercial cooperation with Chinese entrepreneurs and deepen existing ones.
 In addition, a number of incentives that will be offered by the zones will encourage foreigners to enter the Chinese market.

-However, before you decide to take action, you should check the company you want to cooperate with, if it’s trustworthy.
+However, before you decide to take action, you should check if the company you want to cooperate with if it’s trustworthy.
 So we encourage you to check your Chinese partner with the help of ExamineChina.